OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 }
 ```

 **Utility class to manage JWT token** - Handle the issuing and the validation of the access token.
-Simple JWT token has been used for the example (focus was made here on the global WS endpoint implementation) here without extra hardening (see [this article](https://www.owasp.org/index.php/JSON_Web_Token_(JWT)_Cheat_Sheet_for_Java) to apply extra hardening on the JWT token)
+Simple JWT token has been used for the example (focus was made here on the global WS endpoint implementation) here without extra hardening (see this [cheat sheet](JSON_Web_Token_(JWT)_Cheat_Sheet_for_Java.md) to apply extra hardening on the JWT token)

 ``` java
 import com.auth0.jwt.JWT;